danigorbaciov/docs.wavesplatform/docs/en/ecosystem/waves-oracles/how-to-create-an-oracle.md

-# How to create an oracle
+# How to Create an Oracle

 The Waves Platform provides a catalog for the searching and creating of oracle cards — [https://oracles.wavesexplorer.com](https://oracles.wavesexplorer.com).
 Using the [Waves Oracles](/en/ecosystem/waves-oracles/about-waves-oracles) service, you know which oracles have already been created by other developers and what data they write on the blockchain.
 Anyone can create their oracle card so that other users know it exists and can use it.

 Creating the [oracle](/en/blockchain/oracle) as microservice which takes data from an outside source and writes on the blockchain, remains outside the scope of Waves Oracles.

-This article based on a simple sample will shortly introduce you to full-cycle how and why to use Waves Oracles, how to implementation of the program part of the oracle and launch your solution, and then use the oracle data in the [dApp](/en/blockchain/account/dapp).
+This article based on a simple sample will introduce you to full-cycle of how and why to use Waves Oracles, how to implementation of the program part of the oracle and launch your solution, and then use the oracle data in [dApp](/en/blockchain/account/dapp).

-## Example of an oracle
+## Example of an Oracle

 As a small example, the following use case should be considered now: imagine you have dApp and you want in it to access data of exchange rates: [WAVES](/en/blockchain/token/waves) per USD and WAVES per BTC, e.g.